astralgazelle/DiscogsReleaseScrobbler/README.md

     ```

 ### Optional `.bat` file:
-To run the app from a shortcut, you can create a `.bat` file in the same folder with this content (it will not show a console window):
+To run the app from a shortcut, you can create a `.bat` file in the same folder with this content:

 ```bat
 @echo off